linzhangcs/rock-paper-scissors/README.md

 Not sure what Rock, Paper, Scissors, Lizard, Spock is?
 [Check out this clip from The Big Bang Theory](https://www.youtube.com/watch?v=iSHPVCBsnLw).

 ## Lin's goal for doing this challenge
-- Experience with theme switching!
 - Practice styled-components
-- Practice flexbox and css grid
+- Practice flexbox
 - Build functional components in react
+- Practice passing data btw components
 - Continue to work on #100DaysOfCode ✅
 - Have fun building! 🚀